 8. My (Imei) computer is currently not fully encrypted.
 My current practice is to password protect my computer when stepping away from my desk, and to not leave my computer in my office over weekends or holidays.
 We are currently about to secure the main room with an additional lock held by only the Tenant and the Landlord to add an extra layer of protection from theft and/or prying eyes.

 9. For Third Party Billing, I use Office Ally, which is an approved billing site.
-We also use Square for credit card charges, and we discourage clients from texting receipts to their devices after the transaction has been completed.
+We also use Square Invoices for credit card charges, and we discourage clients from texting receipts to their devices after the transaction has been completed.
 Update 2021: I also use Availity for Regence insurance billing, and they have also added Premera; therefore I will be slowly making the switch and may discontinue the use of Office Ally.

 10. We change our passwords regularly, and we use complex passwords and phrases that meet the standards to prevent hacking (every six weeks).
 We also encourage clients to do the same.

 I’ll be adding a new policies as the Feds advise.
 But I promise to make it easy to read so you don’t accidentally fall asleep in your apple pie and ice cream dessert after dinner.
 We’ll try to keep it short, sweet, and “edutaining”!

 Update: 2021 underwent most recent checklist for all technology requirements by the Feds regarding telehealth and received my certificate of completion via Person-Centered Tech.